alex/what-happens-when/README.rst

 DNS lookup
 ----------
+* When you type in your browser and press Enter, the first thing that happens is your computer sends a request to a DNS server to find out the IP address of the server    that hosts the website.
+Think of the DNS server like a phone book.
+It tells your computer the phone number (IP address) of the website you’re trying to reach.
 * Browser checks if the domain is in its cache. (to see the DNS Cache in Chrome, go to `chrome://net-internals/#dns <chrome://net-internals/#dns>`_).
 * If not found, the browser calls ``gethostbyname`` library function (varies by